• Home

 Frequently Asked Questions

-What battery does the GWM Steed key use?
+What battery does a GWM Steed key fob take?

-Do I need to reprogram the key after the swap?
+Do I need to reprogram the key after changing the battery?

 Service Reset